Skip to content

 ini_set()

-The ini_set() function is used to set the value of a configuration option dynamically.
-This function can be used to enable or disable error reporting by setting the value of the error_reporting configuration option.
+The ini_set() function dynamically sets the value of a configuration option.
+It is commonly used to enable or disable error reporting at runtime.

 set_error_handler()

-The set_error_handler() function is used to set a custom error handler function that will be called whenever an error occurs.
-This function takes a callback function as its argument, which will be called when an error occurs.
-The callback function should take four parameters: error number, error message, file name, and line number.
+The set_error_handler() function registers a custom error handler that will be called whenever a PHP error occurs.
+It takes a callback function as its argument.
+The callback should accept four parameters: error level, error message, file name, and line number.

 Best Practices for Effective Error Reporting